2018 Middle Tennessee Blue Raiders football team

 The 2018 Middle Tennessee Blue Raiders football team represented Middle Tennessee State University as a member of the East Division of Conference USA (C-USA) during the 2018 NCAA Division I FBS football season.
 Led by 13th-year head coach Rick Stockstill, the Blue Raiders compiled an overall record of 8–6 with a mark of 7–1 in conference play, winning the C-USA's East Division title.
 Middle Tennessee represented the East Division in the Conference USA Football Championship Game, falling to West Division champion, UAB.
 The Blue Raiders were invited to the New Orleans Bowl, where they lost to Appalachian State.
 The team played home games at Johnny "Red" Floyd Stadium in Murfreesboro, Tennessee.

-Previous season

-The Blue Raiders finished the 2017 season 7–6, 4–4 in C-USA play to finish in a tie for third place in the East Division.
-They received an invite to the Camellia Bowl where they defeated Arkansas State.